danrlu/nextflow_cheatsheet/README.md

     .combine(channel_chr)
     .view()
 ```
-- To print from the script section inside the processes, add `echo true`.
+- To print from the script section inside the processes, add `debug true`.
 This is very useful to check whether a channel has passed desired information in correct format to the process.
 ```
   process test {
-    echo true    // this will print the stdout from the script section on Terminal
+    debug true    // this will print the stdout from the script section on Terminal
     input: path(file)
     """
     head $file